 We left everything in Venezuela.
 We don’t have a place to live or sleep and have nothing to eat.

-In the past, Venezuela hosted thousands of refugees from the region and other parts of the world.
-Now the number of refugees and migrants from Venezuela has surpassed 7 million globally, according to data from governments receiving them, making this the second-largest external displacement crisis in the world.
-A significant number of them are in need of international protection.
+Despite some spontaneous returns of Venezuelan nationals to their country of origin, the outflow of Venezuelan refugees and migrants to neighbouring countries and beyond persists.
+The number of refugees and migrants from Venezuela has surpassed 7 million globally, according to data from governments.
+A significant number of them are in need of international protection and humanitarian assistance.

 While host communities and countries in the region are committed to helping Venezuelans and have been generously welcoming them, they are increasingly overstretched.
-Several countries have initiated large-scale regularization processes to ensure refugees and migrants have access to rights and services.
+Several countries are implementing large-scale regularization processes to ensure refugees and migrants are documented and have access to rights and services.
 However, these efforts and gestures of solidarity require financial support to succeed and ensure no one is left behind.

 We walked for 11 days and had to sleep outside.
 We left because they threatened to kill us.
 My brother was killed… They almost killed me.